Logo

 What’s the Difference Between a Soft vs. Hard Credit Check?

-Generally, a soft credit inquiry is a request for review of your credit file, including a review of existing accounts and your own requests to see your annual credit report.
+Generally, a soft credit inquiry is a request for a review of your credit file, including a review of existing accounts and your own requests to see your annual credit report.
 A soft credit check is a request for your credit report or credit score for any purpose other than issuing credit.
 These will not impact or change your credit scores.

 A credit check is considered a hard inquiry if it is used in a decision about issuing you a loan, credit card, or financing on goods (such as a car or cell phone) or services.
 Typically, hard inquiries are initiated by lenders after you apply for credit.
 A hard inquiry can also occur if you’re renting something of significant monetary value (such as an apartment or car) from a company, for example, to determine a security deposit amount for an apartment you want to rent.
 Generally, hard inquiries are used to evaluate whether you’ll be able to meet your current and potential future financial obligations.